Autodesk/hig/packages/theme-data/README.md

                     - Property: value
 ```

 In data we model the theme as a flat map of key-value pairs.
-We represent the hierarchy in the key, but only as much as is needed to disambiguate one key from another. e.g. a role in the theme may have a key such as `TEXT_AREA_DISABLED_TEXT_COLOR`.
+We represent the hierarchy in the key, but only as much as is needed to disambiguate one key from another. e.g. a role in the theme may have a key such as `TEXT_AREA_DISABLED.TEXT_COLOR`.
 The key uses component name, state name, and property name but does not describe a category.

 ## Ideas discussed but not advanced at this time
 - Stylesheet factories: Functions that map a theme and state to a stylesheet for a component